cescoffier/bringing-reactive-to-enterprise-java/demo2/README.md

 ## Potential questions

-* `@Multicast` - the annotation is not yet in the spec, it allows to dispatch the same data to several subscribers.
+* `@Broadcast` - the annotation is not yet in the spec, it allows to dispatch the same data to several subscribers.
 * `@Stream` - the annotation is not in the spec, it allows injecting `Publisher` managed by the framework into beans and JAX-RS resources